Anita (2021 film): Casting

 For Anita, Leung took notes on how historical drama The Crown portrayed its subject matter.
 He was inspired by the television series' focus on casting actors for their ability to evoke a historical figure's personality.
 Casting calls for the film began in late 2016, with Kong and Leung spending a year deliberating on who should play Mui.
 According to Leung, the production team auditioned over 3000 actors during the process.
-After multiple rounds of auditions, the team eventually decided to cast model Louise Wong in her first film role.
-In her auditions, Wong performed a Cantonese nanyin song, a wenxi Chinese opera performance, the theme from Rouge, and Anita Mui’s song “Life Written in Water” (似水流年).
+After multiple rounds of auditions, the team made the decision in November 2017 to cast model Louise Wong in her first film role.
+In her auditions, Wong performed a Cantonese nanyin song, a wenxi Chinese opera performance, the theme from Rouge, and Anita Mui's song “Life Written in Water” (似水流年).
 According to Kong, the production team were moved to tears by Wong's performance during her final audition, where she sang Mui's "Sunset Melodies" (夕陽之歌) in a full dress rehearsal of the film's final scene.
 Wong was initially stunned by her casting, as she had never considered becoming an actress.
 After coming to terms with the magnitude of the role, she began training in acting and performance for six months.